Proofs of Useless Work -- Positive and Negative Results for Wasteless Mining Systems: Introduction

 \subsection{Our Contribution}

-In this paper we formally define the notion of "wasted energy".
-We say that energy invested in a computation is "wasted" if no one is willing to pay for the result of the computation independently from the mining procedure (i.e. no one would pay money for this computation in an external system).
-From this we deduce that a ``meaningful problem'' is one that someone is willing to pay for.
+In this paper we formally define the notion of "wasted energy" - energy is "wasted" if no one is willing to pay for the result of the computation.
+Thus, a ``meaningful'' problem is one that a user in the system is willing to pay for.

-We take a close look at the trade-off between solving meaningful problems, reducing marginal computation work, and keeping the system secure against double spend attackers.
-Formally, we define three desired properties for a "non-wasteful" proof of work system: \begin{enumerate} \item Meaningful Problems - The results of computations performed by miners should be of interest to some user.
-We measure interest by economic incentive - the user must be willing to pay enough money for the result of the computation.
-A simple economic analysis in Section~\ref{sec::pricingObjectives} shows that this definition can be reduced to "User Uploaded" problems. \item Energy Efficiency - The additional functionality should not increase the amount of energy needed to solve the problems (or the amount of increase is provably small), and the algorithms used to solve the problems are optimal. \item Security - Our security model will be the same as in the original Bitcoin paper~\cite{nakamoto2008bitcoin} in the sense that the system should by secure against double spend attacks by a minority attacker with overwhelming probability.
-In particular our definition coincides with the common prefix property as defined by Garay et al. in \cite{garay2015bitcoin}. \end{enumerate}
+We look at the trade-off between solving meaningful problems, reducing marginal computation work, and keeping the system secure.
+Formally, we define three desired properties for a ``non-wasteful'' proof of work system: (1) Meaningful Problems - The results of computations performed by miners should be of interest.
+Interest is measured by economic incentive - the user must be willing to pay for the result of the computation.
+A simple economic argument shows that this reduces to "User Uploaded" problems.
+(2) Energy Efficiency - The algorithms used to solve the problems are optimal.
+This again makes sure that there is no ``waste'' in the mining process as compared to an external setting.
+(3) Security - the system should by secure against double spend attacks by a minority attacker with overwhelming probability.
+In particular our definition coincides with the common prefix property as defined in \cite{garay2015bitcoin}

-We discuss existing attempts at creating PoW systems that solve meaningful problems.
-In particular we survey existing solutions under the lens of these three properties, and show that to this day the only existing solution~\cite{zhang2017rem} which upholds all three properties requires trusted hardware.

-We now present, in high level, conditions which we prove are necessary for a system that meets all $3$ requirements: \begin{enumerate} \item Solving user-uploaded problems is an integral and mandatory part of the mining process (namely, miners cannot choose if they want to solve user uploaded problems or not).

-\item Miners must supply a proof that they attempted to solve user-uploaded problems.
-These proofs need to be easy to verify and "unfakeable" given any prior knowledge on the problems, the solution or any structural information on the problem (including the answer to the problem).